LAStools/LAStools.github.io/download/lasboundary_README.md

 be one label per file (!!!) in the center of the bounding box.

 For both KML and SHP output you can put many outputs into one file with the '-overview' option.
-To have additional into about bounding box and number of points in each file add '-labels' in addition to the command line.
+To have additional info about bounding box and number of points in each file add '-labels' in addition to the command line.